 While several recent studies focusing on vitamins are beginning to uncover positive correlations between vitamins and fertility we still do not definitively know the full extent each vitamin may have on improving or hindering fertility and pregnancy.
 With continued research we hope to find more concrete links so that answers may be provided.
 While the jury is still out on the impact of vitamins, here is a review of what we believe to potentially be the most promising vitamins for fertility.

-Note: It is suggested that women undergoing fertility treatment also take a regiment of vitamins that would be expected of a pregnant woman.
+Note: It is suggested that women undergoing fertility treatment also take a regiment of vitamins and fertility supplements that would be expected of a pregnant woman.
 The early days and weeks of pregnancy can be very influential of the entire pregnancy, so preparing the body to support the healthy growth of a baby is important.

 Coenzyme Q10 (CoQ10) is a vitamin-like supplement that is suggested to enhance both male and female fertility.
 Found in every cell of the body, CoQ10 is a part of the electron transport chain which is responsible for generating energy in our cells.
 Functioning as an antioxidant, it decreases the damaging effects of free radicals on the reproductive system.